digital-asset/daml/docs/source/migrate/index.rst

 the ``DA.Upgrade.Conv`` class and hence not convertible.
 In this case you will have to add your own upgrade/rollback templates to ``daml/Foo.daml`` of the migration project, that describe how to convert a contract of the template in question of package ``foo-1.0.0`` to one of ``foo-2.0.0`` and vice versa.
+You can take the generated template by the ``migrate`` command and replace the application of the `conv` function with your own conversion function.
 For example

 .. literalinclude:: foo-upgrade-2.0.0/daml/FooManual.daml
   :language: daml
-  :lines: 9-36
+  :lines: 12-39

 Deploying the migration
 -----------------------